sebkrueger/baseballnuke/readme.txt

      [bbnuke_pitchstats team=teamname season=seasonname] - Pitching Stats*
      [bbnuke_fieldstats team=teamname season=seasonname] - Fielding Stats*
      [bbnuke_playerstats] - Player Stats
-     [bbnuke_top5stats] - Top 5 Stats
      [bbnuke_schedule team=teamname season=seasonname] - Schedule*
      [bbnuke_practice team=teamname season=seasonname] - Practice Schedule*
      [bbnuke_tournament team=teamname season=seasonname] - Tournament Schedule*
      [bbnuke_fields] - Field Locations
      [bbnuke_gameresults] - Game Results
 * team and season attributes are optional.
 If not included the default team and season will be used
+* a value of "league" in the team attribute will display all teams.

 == Frequently Asked Questions ==

-= If I try to activate the plugin, I get a 404 error message =

-You must login to wordpress with an administrator user.
+= If I try to activate the plugin, I get a 404 error message = You must login to wordpress with an administrator user.

-= When I click on the player link to see the profile, nothing happens=

-You must create a player profile page (shortcode [bbnuke_playerstats]) and specify it on the settings page of the baseballNuke admin console.
-Also, be sure that you have installed and configured the "Cookie Monster" plugin and configured it properly.
+= When I click on the player link to see the profile, nothing happens = You must create a player profile page (shortcode [bbnuke_playerstats]) and specify it on the settings page of the baseballNuke admin console.

+= After upgrading, my previously defined shortcodes are not being displayed. = Before changing anyting, first try disabling then re-enabling the plugin.

 == Screenshots ==
 1. WP Admin Backend - Plugin Option Page